 A broom-clean home can be open for interpretation, so if you do a deep clean, you’ll go above and beyond that standard, which is why it’s recommended to do more than the standard.
 This also helps you impress your landlord when you’re trying to get your security deposit back.

 You should clean everything.
 This means you should vacuum, mop, dust, and wipe down everything inside and outside.
 The shinier the home looks, the better it’ll be for you.
 Below is a list of items you should definitely make sure to take care of in your home.
-Check out our list for everyday cleaning that’ll be helpful as well.
+Check out our shorter list below, or you can check out our more in-depth apartment cleaning checklist for everyday cleaning that’ll be helpful as well.

 - Remove all nails